Corporate Governance Committee

 - periodically review this Charter, the Company's Certificate of Incorporation, Bylaws and other corporate governance documents and recommend any changes or amendments to the Board, as the Committee deems appropriate, including changes necessary to satisfy any applicable requirements of the NASDAQ, the Securities and Exchange Commission and any other regulatory requirements;

-- monitor the independence of directors under all applicable rules and regulations;
+- monitor the independence of directors under the applicable requirements of the NASDAQ and all other applicable rules and regulations;

-- review any potential conflicts of interest between the directors and the interests of the Company or its executive officers;
+- review any potential conflicts of interest between the directors or executive officers and the interests of the Company;

 - oversee and review the Company’s processes for providing information to the Board so that the Board obtains appropriately detailed information in a timely fashion;

-- periodically review and assess the adequacy of the Company's Code of Ethics and make recommendations to the Board regarding any proposed modifications or waivers of such code of business conduct; and
+- periodically review and assess the adequacy of the Company’s Code of Ethics, monitor compliance therewith, and make recommendations to the Board regarding any proposed modifications or waivers of such code of business conduct; and

-- provide a report of the Committee's activities to the full Board of Directors not less than once per year.
+- provide a report of the Committee’s activities to the full Board of Directors regularly.